 - on-farm benefits for modernised outlets including more consistent flow rates and higher flow rates

-- more efficient irrigation practices reduce farm run-off and drain outfall, which reduces nutrients heading down to the Gippsland Lakes
+- more efficient irrigation practices, reducing farm run-off and drain outfall, which reduces nutrients flowing to the Gippsland Lakes

 - better asset conditions, investing in the district and supporting future food production